Jilanichy/newsScraping/README.md

 ```
 scrapy crawl yahoo_news
 ```
-After that run the "news_log" to output the logs
+After that run the "news_log" spider to output the logs
 ```
-scrapy crawl yahoo_news --logfile log.text
+scrapy crawl news_log
 ```
 To find the full log
 ```